bpostance/bpostance.github.io/_posts/2022-01-04-multi-tasking-in-python.md

 comments: true
 ---

-In computing systems, multitasking is the concurrent execution of tasks and processes.
-We divide up our resources to work on more than one task at the same time.
+In computing systems, multitasking refers to the concurrent execution of tasks and processes, allowing resources to be allocated to multiple tasks simultaneously.

-In data engineering, analytics, and data science we are often faced with scenarios where it is necessary to optimize the speed of execution.
-In some cases these problems are handled by the data processing and modelling techniques themselves, such as map-reduce or distributed data processing on Apache Spark.
-But in other cases the time of execution may be driven simply by the volume of tasks.
-For instance, obtaining data via API calls or web-scraping, loading and operating on data in files, returning data to reactive visualization and dashboards, amongst others.
+In data engineering, analytics, and data science, we often encounter scenarios where optimising execution speed is essential.
+Some problems are addressed by data processing and modelling techniques, such as map-reduce or distributed data processing on Apache Spark.
+However, other tasks may be time-consuming due to the volume of operations, such as obtaining data via API calls or web scraping, loading and processing data in files, or updating reactive visualisations and dashboards.

-In these scenarios you can draw on threading and multi-processing techniques to run tasks concurrently.
+In these situations, threading and multiprocessing techniques can be employed to run tasks concurrently.

 ## Synchronous & Asynchronous execution